multimeters/CppND-CapstoneProject-CarSimulation/README.md

 #  Car Simulation with MPC Controller

 This code implements a car simulator.
-And implements MPC algorithm to control the simulated car to fllow a trajectory.
+And implements MPC(Model Predictive Control) algorithm to control the simulated car to fllow a trajectory.

 <p align="center">
     <img src="mpc.gif" width="400"/>